didip/tollbooth/README.md

 **NOTE 1:** This library is considered finished.

-**NOTE 2:** In the coming weeks, I will be removing thirdparty modules and moving them to their own dedicated repos.

-**NOTE 3:** Major version changes are backward-incompatible. `v2.0.0` streamlines the ugliness of the old API.
+**NOTE 2:** Major version changes are backward-incompatible. `v2.0.0` streamlines the ugliness of the old API.

 ## Versions